anabaei/codeCore/Day36_ManyToMany/aswesome_Many_to_Many/README.md

 q.likers = User.where(first_name: 'jon) it returns an array of users

 activerecord collection has its own << which are really commands that everyone can define them or costomize them.

+to avoid a user to like a thing twice we use validation

+in like model

+The following validation guarantee that there can be only one of the same question_id per user_id.
+This means that a user
+// scope means this is unique for user_id
+// to have an error message
+// validation in columns is with :user_id
+`validates :question_id, uniqueness: {
+scope: :user_id
+message: "has already been liked %{model} %{value}  %{attribute.downcase}" }`